nathankot/nathankot.github.io/source/_posts/2015-03-24-using-monads-in-swift.markdown

 ---

 One of the coolest features of Swift is that it lets you define your own operators.
-This leads to being able to re-implement many operators found in more functional languages that we know and love.
+This leads to being able to re-implement many operators found in functional languages that we know and love.

 [Swiftz][swiftz] is a new library that implements a handful of essential and obscure